CatalaLang/catala-website/README.md

 This will replace the development artifact `build/Index.js` for an optimized version as well as copy `src/index.html` into `build/`.
 You can then deploy the contents of the `build` directory (`index.html` and `Index.js`).

 **To enable dead code elimination**, change `bsconfig.json`'s `package-specs` `module` from `"commonjs"` to `"es6"`.
 Then re-run the above 2 commands.
 This will allow Webpack to remove unused code.

+## Current deployment

+The website is currently served from catala-lang.paris.inria.fr, whose underlying IP is also pointed to by catala-lang.org.
+The site contents are stored in the home directory of Denis Merigoux, so to update the contents of the website you would just need to issue a command like this:

+    rsync -ah --delete build/ demerigo@catala-lang.paris.inria.fr:/home/ROCQ/prosecco/demerigo/